-The Corporation provided a five acre site at the top of Mount Pleasant (roughly where Abercromby Square Gardens are today), and a private organisation was formed with 300 shares at 12 guineas each, and an annual subscription of two guineas.
+The Corporation provided a five acre site at the top of Mount Pleasant, just off Crown Street (roughly where Abercromby Square is today), and a private organisation was formed with 300 shares at 12 guineas each, and an annual subscription of two guineas.
 In May 1802, the garden opened, with Roscoe giving the inaugural speech (which is 65 pages long and can be found in the Liverpool Central Library).

 Of course this being the early 1800s we don’t have any photographs of this garden.
 We do though have this illustration of its Glasshouse, from Ronnie’s copy of ‘The Stranger in Liverpool’ – the 1820 guide to the city given to him by my Father, Frank, when he was dying.